TomWright/dasel/README.md

 #### Multi-document files

-Multi-document files are not supported.
-This is due to [limitations in the yaml parser used](https://github.com/go-yaml/yaml/tree/v2.3.0#compatibility).
+Multi-document files are decoded into an array, with `[0]` being the first document, `[1]` being the second and so on.

+Once decoded, you can access them using any of the standard selectors provided by Dasel.

 ### XML
 ```bash